yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-events.markdown

 {% endhighlight %}

 {% refer %}In most cases, using the `DefaultDataEventSession` is enough, however, in some scenarios the `DataEventSession` needs to be customized.
-This topic is covered in [Advance Events Scenarios|Advance Events Scenarios]{% endrefer %}
+This topic is covered in depanlinkAdvance Events Scenariostengahlink./advance-events-scenarios.htmlbelakanglink{% endrefer %}